cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 ### MongoDB

-1. Run following command to see if there is database folder in the unarchived folder (Replace YOUR_DATABASE_NAME with correct value):
+1. Run the following command to see if there is a database folder in the unarchived folder (Replace YOUR_DATABASE_NAME with correct value):
 ```
 $ find /path/to/unarchived/folder  -name YOUR_DATABASE_NAME -type d
 ```
-If the command return a result, that is data directory we want to restore.
-Go to final step.
+If the command returns a result, that is data directory we want to restore.
+Go to the final step.

 2. Run following command to flatten the folder
 ```